What We Do

 Fort Worth, Texas 76104

-Taste Job Training
+FORT WORX Job Training Program

 We cannot reach everyone at a single location; but we can reach more from our existing location with a food truck.
 We are currently in the planning stages for a future Taste Truck.
-We have laid the infrastructure at Taste Community Restaurant to park, store, and equip a food truck for outreach in and around Fort Worth.
+We have laid the infrastructure at Taste Community Restaurant to park, store, and equip a food truck for outreach in and around Dallas/Fort Worth.

 We envision a program that reaches into food deserts, supports the changing needs of our community, and supports our community as apart of the emergency food relief system.